 The first step in this process is to familiarise yourself with the various differing types of SSL (HTTPS) certifications that are out there.
-Each of these certifications have their own specific uses and come at varying costs to the end user, so it’s important to really consider what’s best for your site now, as well as the future.
+Each of these certifications has their own specific uses and come at varying costs to the end-user, so it’s important to really consider what’s best for your site now, as well as the future.
 For a full and comprehensive guide on which certification is best for you, click here to find out more.

-Once you’ve decided on the certification that best suits your current website and its future goals, it’s time to start the certifications implementation!
+Once you’ve decided on the certification that best suits your current website and its future goals, it’s time to start the implementation of the certification!
 This process can often be complex and daunting, especially for those not familiar with server operating systems and how they function, so to help ease the process here’s a step by step guide.